-- Response: The proposed subdivision action does not place any additional demand on the provision of public facilities and services. - C. Approval Criteria and Justification for Variances.
+- Response: Per the responses above, adequate public facilities are anticipated for the proposed project. - C. Approval Criteria and Justification for Variances.
 The applicant shall explain how the proposed subdivision is consistent with the standards set forth in Chapter 16.12, 12.04 and any other applicable approval standards identified in the municipal code.
-For each instance where the applicant proposes a variance from some applicable dimensional or other numeric requirement, the applicant shall address the approval criteria from Chapter 17.60. - Response: The proposed subdivision action is in compliance with all applicable criteria.
-The subdivision action is proposed to modify the original plat TP 08-01, and will not affect design standards. - D. A description of any proposed phasing, including for each phase the time, acreage, number of residential units, amount of area for nonresidential use, open space, development of utilities and public facilities; - Response: Proposed phasing is described in this narrative. - E. Overall density of the subdivision and the density by dwelling type for each. - Response: The proposed development complies with the density requirements of the base zone.
-The proposed subdivision action will create lots that correspond with each proposed building.
+For each instance where the applicant proposes a variance from some applicable dimensional or other numeric requirement, the applicant shall address the approval criteria from Chapter 17.60.

+- Response: The proposed subdivision action is in compliance with all applicable criteria.
+The subdivision action is proposed to modify the original plat TP 08-01, and will not affect design standards. - D. A description of any proposed phasing, including for each phase the time, acreage, number of residential units, amount of area for nonresidential use, open space, development of utilities and public facilities;

+Response: Proposed phasing is described in this narrative.

+E. Overall density of the subdivision and the density by dwelling type for each.